Seastreak: Routes

-Seastreak routes connect the towns of Atlantic Highlands and Highlands in Monmouth County, New Jersey with Battery Maritime Building Slip 5 and the East 34th Street Ferry Landing on the East River in Manhattan.
-Seastreak also connects Belford to BMB, Battery Park City Ferry Terminal, Paulus Hook Ferry Terminal, and West Midtown Ferry Terminal on the Hudson River.
+Seastreak routes connect the towns of Atlantic Highlands and Highlands in Monmouth County, New Jersey with Battery Maritime Building Slip 5, Battery Park City Ferry Terminal, and the East 34th Street Ferry Landing on the East River in Manhattan.
 During the morning rush hour, the trip from the Raritan Bayshore to Manhattan takes approximately 40 minutes.
 From Memorial Day weekend through Labor Day weekend, service is also provided to the public beaches in Sandy Hook a few times each day.
-Service used to be provided to Yankee Stadium for select New York Yankees games and to Citi Field for New York Mets games on weekends.
-However, that service was discontinued before the COVID-19 pandemic hit.
-In March of 2025, it was announced that Seastreak would restart service to select Mets games at Citi Field and will depart from Highlands, NJ and the St. George Terminal on Staten Island, New York.
+Service is also provided to Yankee Stadium for New York Yankees games and to Citi Field for New York Mets games on weekends.
+Service to Yankee games depart solely from Highlands, NJ while ferries to Mets games at Citi Field depart from Highlands as well as the St. George Terminal on Staten Island, New York.
 The company has long offered "special event cruises" such as sightseeing excursions, sunset cruises, trips to Broadway matinees, college football games at West Point, the Macy's Fourth of July fireworks, the Macy's Thanksgiving Day Parade, and to see the fall foliage in the Hudson Valley.